ktonon/two-medium-model/README.md

 elements—emerges from combinations of these paired interactions and their geometric constraints.

-## Gravity: Long-Range GCM Shadowing and the Resolution of the Heat Crisis
+## Gravity: Long-Range GCM Shadowing and the Energy Balance Problem

-In 2MM, gravity arises from **GCM shadowing**.
-Every standing wave—proton, neutron, or electron—interacts inelastically with the background GCM flux, reducing its intensity in the region directly behind it.
-When two masses face one another, each sits inside the other's reduced-flux region and therefore receives slightly more inward momentum from the opposite side.
-The imbalance produces a **net inward push** that we interpret as gravitational attraction.
-On macroscopic scales, what we call "gravity" is simply the accumulated effect of countless such shadow interactions, structured by the LCM fields of the matter involved.
+In this framework, gravity arises from long-range shadowing of the Gravity-Carrying Medium (GCM).
+Localized concentrations of matter partially obstruct the background GCM flux, producing regions of reduced momentum intensity.
+When two masses are near one another, each resides within the other's reduced-flux region and therefore experiences a slight imbalance in momentum transfer.
+The resulting net inward push is interpreted as gravitational attraction.
+On macroscopic scales, gravity reflects the cumulative effect of such shadowing interactions, structured by the configuration of the surrounding Light-Carrying Medium (LCM).

-The classical LeSage picture runs into trouble because it treats matter as a rigid target being bombarded by a high-speed background, which would quickly drive everything to unphysical temperatures.
-In 2MM, particles are not solid absorbers; they are **standing waves** in the LCM, confined by a balance between outward LCM elasticity and inward GCM momentum.
-The GCM flux continuously supplies energy and momentum to these structures.
-A significant fraction of that input is spent simply on maintaining the compressed standing-wave configuration, while the rest can appear as internal excitations or as kinetic energy of the particle as a whole.
-In this sense, GCM interactions do not contribute to kinetic particle energy (i.e., heating) to the extent one would expect from their momentum transfer.
-The standing-wave structure provides a robust channel for absorbing and redistributing energy rather than allowing it to accumulate uncontrollably in purely translational motion.

-At planetary scales, GCM interactions are therefore still expected to contribute *some* but not *all* of their energy to internal heating.
-In dense interiors, where LCM compression is high, wave collapse and lag-mode collapse can occur, forming new protons and electrons.
-The creation of new standing waves **consumes energy**, converting part of the gravitational power input into rest mass instead of heat.
-Over geological timescales, this matter-creation channel acts as an additional energy sink.
-2MM does not claim that GCM-induced heating disappears; rather, it proposes that some of that energy is continually diverted into building and maintaining structure, including the gradual addition of new matter in the deepest regions of massive bodies.
+A longstanding difficulty for momentum-flux models of gravitation is the so-called overheating problem.
+If matter continuously intercepts a high-speed background flux, then the associated momentum transfer would be expected to deposit large amounts of energy, rapidly driving physical systems to unobserved temperatures.
+In naive formulations of Le Sage–type theories, this objection is severe, as no clear mechanism exists to prevent gravitational interactions from manifesting primarily as heating rather than as a stable long-range force.

+Any theory based on gravitational shadowing must therefore confront this issue directly.
+The present framework does not claim an immediate or complete resolution of the overheating problem.
+However, it reframes the question by identifying additional irreversible channels beyond kinetic energy and thermalization.
+In particular, it allows for the conversion of gravitationally supplied energy into new rest mass under appropriate conditions, providing a potential sink that is absent from classical formulations.
+Whether this channel is sufficient, and how its contribution scales with object size, composition, and environment, remains an open question that requires further quantitative development.

-A natural question arises here: **are planetary interiors really dense enough to push LCM compression toward the thresholds required for wave confinement and matter creation?** This section only outlines the conceptual mechanism.
+A natural question arises here: are planetary interiors really dense enough to push LCM compression toward the thresholds required for wave confinement and matter creation?
+This section only outlines the conceptual mechanism.
 The next section, [Earth and the Solar System](#earth-and-the-solar-system), examines the planetary context more closely.

-To conclude, gravity in 2MM is not a separate fundamental force but the **macroscopic expression of GCM shadowing**, always shaped by the LCM structures of matter.
-The heat crisis is avoided because both particles and planets have built-in channels for GCM momentum to become **organized structure**—stable standing waves and new matter—rather than accumulating as unbounded thermal energy.

 # Earth and the Solar System